anima-wg/brski-discovery/draft-ietf-anima-brski-discovery.md

 method for discovery of services for use with HTTP.

-Based on Web Linking, "Constrained RESTful Environments (CoRE) Link Format", {{CORE-LF}} introduces a stand alone method to discover resources, such as service instances.
+Based on Web Linking, "Constrained RESTful Environments (CoRE) Link Format", {{CORE-LF}} introduces a standalone method to discover resources, such as service instances.
 CORE-LF was introduced primarily for use with {{COAP}} but it can equally be used for discovery of service instances that use HTTP or any other suitable (web transfer) protocols.
 This makes CORE-LF an alternative to DNS-SD and GRASP for any of the BRSKI variations.